 There is a significant difference in recovery between traditional surgery and Gamma Knife radiosurgery.
 Generally speaking, all brain tumor surgeries will take place in a hospital setting while the patient is asleep.
 After the procedure, a patient will typically spend 3-5 days recovering in the hospital before being released to return home.

 Brain tumor recovery following traditional surgery can be relatively lengthy, including activity and work restrictions that can range from 4-8 weeks.
 During this time, patients may require medications to manage pain over a course of weeks.
-There will be follow-up visits to remove stitches and sutures, to monitor for infection and bleeding, and to assess resolution of symptoms.
+There will be follow-up visits to remove stitches and sutures, to monitor for infection and bleeding, and to assess the resolution of symptoms.

 Discuss Your Recovery Timeline With Your Doctor

 Because your brain tumor recovery will depend on so many individual factors, it’s important that you continue the discussion with your personal doctor.
-He or she will help you understand what you can expect, including the number of treatment sessions required and resolution of any symptoms.
+He or she will help you understand what you can expect, including the number of treatment sessions required and the resolution of any symptoms.
 The better prepared you are beforehand, the more you can relax during your recovery, enjoying the peace of mind you have created for yourself.